storyblok/storyblok-react/README.md

 ## Rendering Rich Text

 > [!WARNING]
-> We have identify issues with richtext and Types on React 19 and Next 15.
-Please use React 18 and Next 14 for now until the next major release.
+> We have identified issues with richtext and Types on React 19 and Next.js 15.
+As a temporary measure, we advise you to continue using React 18 and Next.js 14 until we have fully resolved the issues.

 You can render rich text fields by using the `StoryblokRichText` component: